Top Market News: What Happened In Investing Today

 Ford's Reported Job Cuts

-Yesterday we started looking at the auto industry, including a potential plateau in U.S. auto sales.
-Today The Wall Street Journal reports that Ford (F) is planning a 10% reduction in its global labor force.
+Yesterday, we started looking at the auto industry, including a potential plateau in U.S. auto sales.
+Today, The Wall Street Journal reports that Ford Motor (F) is planning a 10% reduction in its global labor force.
 If Ford's corporate page is to be believed, its total employee base is 199,000.
 The Journal says the cuts are expected to hit primarily salaried employees (as opposed, I think, to hourly factory workers).
-Roughly half of Ford's employees are North America based, so maybe about 10,000 U.S. jobs cut.
+Roughly half of Ford's employees are North America-based, so maybe about 10,000 U.S. jobs cut.

-A sky high view of auto industry employment: The blue line is manufacturing (about a million jobs), green is car dealers (about 1.3 million), red is motor vehicle and parts dealers (just over 2 million jobs).
+A sky-high view of auto industry employment: The blue line is manufacturing (about a million jobs), green is car dealers (about 1.3 million), red is motor vehicle and parts dealers (just over 2 million jobs).

 Ford said in a statement that it hasn't announced any "new people efficiency actions," adding that the company doesn't comment on speculation.
-All the same, cost cutting has been a focus at Ford.
+All the same, cost-cutting has been a focus at Ford.

 It seems like the U.S. automakers are in an odd spot.
 A secular shift toward electric, driverless, or some other automotive technology paradigm seems possible.
 We also can't rule out a cyclical downturn, considering a recent flattening in auto sales.
 Meanwhile, shareholders are clamoring for cost reductions, making it hard to double down on growth projects.
 I'd feel a little stuck if I were running things.